1. What is the National Governors Association?

 2. How is NGA organized?

 The NGA chair, vice chair and other members of the nine-person Executive Committee, who are elected annually, supervise the association’s operations on behalf of the entire membership.
-NGA maintains five standing committees – Economic Development and Commerce; Education, Early Childhood and Workforce; Health and Human Services; Homeland Security and Public Safety and Natural Resources – enabling governors to examine and develop policy and address key state and national issues.
-NGA also creates special ad hoc task forces of select governors to focus on high-priority issues for states, including a “Chair’s Initiative” task force organized each year to reflect the special focus of the chair.
+NGA currently maintains three task forces: Community Renewal Task Force, Economic Recovery And Revitalization Task Force, and Economic Recovery and Revitalization Task Force – enabling governors to examine and develop policy and address key state and national issues.

 3. What is the NGA Center for Best Practices?